 Kenya’s Part in Ebola Control in 2014

-In 2014, when Uhuru Kenyatta was Kenya’s President and Barack Obama was the US President, West Africa faced a very serious case of Ebola outbreak.
+In 2014, when Uhuru Kenyatta was Kenya’s President and Barack Obama the US President, Ebola broke out in West Africa.
 The US stepped up and funded initiatives to contain the disease within that region.

-As part of the initiatives, Kenyan medical staff voluntarily enlisted to travel to West Africa to help mitigate the potential spread of the Ebola virus.
-Kenya sent a team of 170 medical staff in early 2015 to help out for 6 months.
+As part of the initiatives, Kenyan medical staff voluntarily enlisted to travel to West Africa.
+And they went there to help mitigate the potential spread of the Ebola virus.
+Kenya sent a team of 170 medical staff in early 2015, to stay on for 6 months.

 Hence, Kenya already has medical personnel with Ebola-handling experience, and all they need is facilitation.

 That 2014 outbreak was the 2nd most serious outbreak of the viral disease.
-The Ebola cases recorded in the Democratic Republic of the Congo (DRC) exceeded 2,000, and those recorded in Uganda exceeded 1,400.
+The Ebola cases recorded in the Democratic Republic of the Congo (DRC) exceeded 2,000, and in Uganda exceeded 1,400.

 Clearly, Obama’s cooperation was genuine, effective, and respectful.
 He and Uhuru cooperated as equals: each coming to the table as the head of a sovereign state.
 Obama did not make demeaning proposals to Kenya.

 He did not behave in a manner to suggest that Kenya is a “shithole” country.
-He did not suggest that Kenya risk the lives of its people to ensure the virus does not reach the US.
+Neither did he suggest that Kenya risk the lives of its people to ensure the virus does not reach America.

 Meanwhile, Kenya’s major health facilities were prepared and equipped to handle Ebola cases.
 With Kenya sharing a border with Uganda, there was a risk of Ebola cases crossing over.

-Not only were Kenyan medical staff prepared, but the health facilities were also equipped with appropriate Personal Protective Equipment (PPE).
+Kenyan medical staff were prepared and the health facilities were equipped with appropriate Personal Protective Equipment (PPE).
 The government kept updating the nation on the Ebola situation in the region to reassure the public.

 Uhuru Kenyatta’s government also formed a national rapid response team and charged it with monitoring the health situation.
-Anyone suspected of potentially harboring the Ebola virus was rapidly handled, and their recent contacts were monitored as well.
+Anyone suspected of potentially harboring the Ebola virus was rapidly handled and their recent contacts monitored as well.

 Kenya’s central region, which overwhelmingly supported President Ruto in 2022, is now disillusioned.
-Area residents have made it clear they do not want President Ruto re-elected in the next general elections, scheduled for 2027.
+Area residents have declared they do not want President Ruto re-elected in the next general elections scheduled for 2027.

 What vexed them most was his sidelining of his deputy, Rigathi Gachagua, not long after taking office.
 By nominating Gachagua as his running mate in 2022, Ruto won most of the votes in Central Kenya.

 Some people now read mischief on the part of the Ruto administration.
-They see the decision to establish the Ebola quarantine center in Nanyuki as a way to punish the region for opposing his leadership.
+They see establishing the Ebola quarantine center in Nanyuki as a way to punish the region for opposing his leadership.

-Generally, Kenyans as a whole are disappointed with the idea of their country being voluntarily exposed to the deadly Ebola virus.
+Generally, Kenyans as a whole are disappointed with the idea of their country being voluntarily exposed to the deadly Ebola.
 They empathize with the residents of Nanyuki, just as they stood in solidarity with communities recently affected by fires.

 Earlier, a court temporarily blocked the Kenyan government from proceeding with the establishment of the Ebola quarantine center.
 According to the courts, work towards that facility should not proceed for 3 weeks.